 Encourage guests to bring a bottle of liquor, wine or a six-pack of their favorite beer to share.
 Does anyone have a passion for home brewing?
 It’s always a good idea to have one white wine and one red wine in case the liquor runs out or people prefer these other options.

 Don’t forget: Are there any special utensils or glasses you’ll need, or are govino shatterproof glasses your casual go-to?

 You’ll need to keep your guests’ tummies full during Happy Hour, too.
 Once you’ve decided on the drinks, it’s easier to choose snacks and small plate items.

 Going back to themes, you could create a dessert bar to go with dessert cocktails on a Friday, for guests to enjoy after a long day of work.
 Have a selection of assorted sweets for guests to sample.
 If you choose just the right wine to complement the right chocolate, it can make quite the delicious pairing opportunity.
 For example, dark chocolate is known for its relationship with red wine or a Syrah port.
-If dark chocolate is too bitter for you, there are many other forms of dark chocolate you can try with your wine, such as the bridge mix, dark and milk chocolate bark, as well as rum cordials!
+If dark chocolate is too bitter for you, there are many other forms of chocolate you can try with your wine, such as milk chocolate bark, as well as rum cordials!

 Easy ideas include creating a burger bar to go with craft beers or placing out various types of cheese, crackers, breads, dips and fruit spreads to go with different types of wine for a simple wine tasting.
 For the burger bar, you’d set up to grill the burgers and build a bar with various types of condiments and ingredients, such as blue cheese, brie, onions and more.
 Guests would bring their own appetizers and contribute to the selection of alcohol.